New patients can request an appointment online! Click here to get started.

 Your pain specialist may refer you out for chiropractic care, acupuncture, or massage therapy to alleviate neck pain without pain medicine or surgery.

 Neck pain and headaches can be debilitating, but you don’t have to live with it.
 If neck pain doesn’t go away after a few days, is severe, or prevents you from working or staying active, visit American Pain Consortium for an evaluation.
-Contact us today.
+Contact us today to learn more about neck pain management in Indiana and Ohio.